 For me, this city was the perfect place to take some gorgeous pictures and to just enjoy being.
 Granada is only about an hour and half bus ride from the Málaga bus station and four of us decided to leave early in the morning.
 The tickets were fairly reasonable, as I remember (I think it was under 10 euros), nothing ridiculous and the bus ride will take you through some of the most spectacular views of Spain.
 In a weird way it reminds me of southern California because the sun is always shining and this region of Andalucía has a relatively dry yet mild climate for European standards.
 It was April and although we wore jackets the highs were in the 60′s.

 Most people come to see the Alhambra and that’s why we had come.
-To even see every part of the Alhambra takes days, and most people don’t have the time to budget in that many days to be in Granada.
-However after visiting I would choose to take time out of your schedule to be in Granada for longer.
+To even see every part of the Alhambra takes days, and most people don’t have that amount of time to budget to be in Granada.
+However, after visiting I would choose to take time out of your schedule to be in Granada for longer.
 Although I only spent a day I wished I spent more time to just enjoy the architecture, food, wine, and the people.
 The city is surrounded by amazing beauty and is a distinct city because of the old Moorish buildings painted white.
 They stand out against the contrast of the darker brown landscape which for me is quintessential Spain.

 So more about what I did see in Granada.
 We had enough time to walk around the city center, around where the bus lets you out.
 It’s quite cute and they even have a building for tourist looking to understand and explore more of the Andalucía region.
 If you’re getting off the bus or a plane and heading to the Alhambra there are shuttles that take you up the steep hill that the Alhambra sits on from Plaza Nueva.
 However walking through the city center gave me more chances to take some photos of the architecture and allowed for a more relaxed experience.
 After years of traveling I’m all about the more relax traveling experience.